cityssm/sunrise-cms/docs/installation.md

 # Installation

-While Sunrise CMS can run on a high end server, that is by no means a requirement.
+While the Sunrise Cemetery Management System (CMS) can run on a high end server, that is by no means a requirement.
 Most user workstations are sufficient for modest installations.

 ## Minimum Requirements